 16. Choose garden storage that doubles up as plant displays

-If you need to hide away clutter, our selection of the best small garden sheds is a good place to start; we really like the Aldsworth tall outdoor storage box, but there are tons of options to pick from.
+If you need to hide away clutter, our selection of the best small garden sheds is a good place to start; there are tons of options to pick from.

 17. Stick to a coherent planting scheme

 In a small garden, try to avoid cramming too many different types of plants, as the effect will likely be cluttered.
 To keep things interesting, go for seasonal combinations, so that you have at least three different flowering species adding colour to your garden at any given time.
 This will be enough to create interest while ensuring your space isn't too cramped.